 FERMENTED FOODS AND IT’S BENEFITS

 Culturing or fermenting foods (such as cabbage) is a way of quickly preserving them and at the same time, encouraging the growth of good bacteria (probiotics), which have numerous health benefits.
-Cultured foods can make a massive difference in the way you digest, the way you feel, and the overall health of your body.
+The health benefits of sauerkraut can make a massive difference in the way you digest, the way you feel, and the overall condition of your body.
 If you are new to this whole idea or fermenting and are a bit intimidated… I hope this recipe will help you get over the initial hurdle.

 CONTAINERS FOR SAUERKRAUT